Five ways to put the spark back into your relationship

 Don’t wait for your partner to go first

 Of course, if your relationship isn’t in a great place, you may not feel like doing nice things for your partner.
 Especially if you have got into a pattern of resentment and point scoring.

 But taking the initiative and breaking the cycle of negativity can have a very powerful effect.
+Relationship expert Laura Doyle talks all about this in her books and blog posts.
 It’s very difficult to stay angry with someone who is being kind, thoughtful and generous to you.
 And you may soon find that your gestures are reciprocated by your partner, creating a new positive cycle of relating to each other.

 Remember, you once fell in love with each other, so there must have been some compatible common ground and mutual respect.
 And maybe, by taking some of the actions in this article, you can rediscover each other, and not just put the spark back into your relationship, but herald a new, happier era for you both.

 Galbraith Family Law focus solely on family law, with a special interest in Collaborative Team Practice.
 They help clients resolve issues related to separation and divorce.
 These can include custody, access, child support, spousal support, equalisation and division of property.